Lumi-supercomputer/lumi-userguide/docs/software/installing/python.md

 !!! warning "The default Python is the OS Python"
     When you log into LUMI, running `python3` without loading a module or using a container will result in using the operating system Python installation.
-    This is an quite old Python installation (version 3.6) without any Scientific Python packages - which is likely not what you want.
+    This is quite an old Python installation (version 3.6) without any Scientific Python packages - which is likely not what you want.

 ## Generally recommended installation methods

-In general, we recommend using [Singularity/Apptainer containers][singularity-containers] for managing Python installations instead of installing directly to the file systems.
+In general, we recommend using [Singularity/Apptainer containers][singularity-containers] for managing Python installations.
 Using a container solves the "many small files" performance problem and makes it easy to manage multiple different Python environments at the same time.
-You may either [use an existing container](#use-an-existing-container) or [build a container taylored to your needs](#use-a-container-you-build-specifically-tailored-to-your-needs).
+To use a container, you may either [use an existing container](#use-an-existing-container) or [build a container taylored to your needs](#use-a-container-you-build-specifically-tailored-to-your-needs).